Let’s look at how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value

 A properly installed French drain uses a perforated pipe wrapped in filter fabric and surrounded by gravel.
 It collects excess groundwater and redirects it safely downhill or to a discharge point away from your home.

-It’s one of the most effective and long-lasting solutions — but it has to be done right.
-If the pipe isn’t pitched properly or if the trench is filled with the wrong gravel, it won’t move water.
-At TLC, our systems are engineered with the right slope, drainage fabric, and depth for lasting performance.
+It’s one of the most effective and long-lasting solutions — but it must be done correctly.
+If the pipe isn’t pitched properly or if the trench is filled with the wrong type of gravel, it won’t effectively move water.
+At TLC, our systems are engineered with the proper slope, drainage fabric, and depth for lasting performance.

 Downspout Extensions: Small Fix, Big Difference